gt-cs3220/gt-cs3220.github.io/project4.md

 *[Step-2-Vivado]*

-[1] Create a new vivado project with adding project#2 frame (or you can use the same vivado which is used in part-1 of project #4)
+[1] Create a new vivado project by adding project#2 frame (or you can use the same vivado which is used in part-1 of project #4)
 Please see wb_stage.v tb_project2.v project2_frame.v for your references.

 [1.a]  Now you modify project #2 frame to have two additional ports.